payini/FFmpegBlazorDemo/README.md

 ![Create Video Watermark](images/f253299609b79b76cdd88f00550d0668303cea4608d309f84d104cf2d467c1d3.png)

 You just added a watermark to a video.
-Just getting better and better.
+Just getting better and better huh?

 Finally, how about concatenating two videos together?
 Let's do that now.